 This local expertise is non-negotiable.
 A CPA based in another state simply won’t have the same nuanced understanding of the local regulations and opportunities available to Florida investors.
 An expert on the ground can help you handle everything from county-specific property tax rules to state-level incentives, ensuring you’re not leaving any money on the table or exposing yourself to unnecessary risk.

-Sharp Analytical and Clear Communication Skills
+Look for Clear Communication Skills

 A great real estate CPA is both a numbers wizard and a clear communicator.
 They need “strong analytical skills” to dig into your financials, identify trends, and model the potential outcomes of different investment scenarios.
 This is the person who can look at a potential deal and help you see beyond the asking price to the true long-term financial impact.
 They can analyze cash flow, calculate your return on investment, and help you make data-driven decisions.